A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 Caller->>Caller: await Task.WhenAll(...)

-- you want to wait for all results together
+- You want to wait for them all together

-If you want to use whichever mirror or endpoint responds first, Task.WhenAny is easy to read.
+For example, when you want to use whichever of several mirrors responds first, Task.WhenAny is the clear choice.

 public async Task<byte[]> DownloadFromFirstMirrorAsync(